tomerlichtash/mels-loop/content/codex/full-text/index.md

 ---
-title: The story of Tomer
+title: "The Story of Mel"
-moto: This was posted to Usenet by its author, Ed Nather (<nather@astro.as.utexas.edu>), on May 21, 1983.
+moto: "This was posted to Usenet by its author, Ed Nather (<nather@astro.as.utexas.edu>), on May 21, 1983."
+author: "Ed Nather"
 ---

 A recent article devoted to the macho side of programming